 A randomized controlled trial of this technology has shown success in the laboratory setting thus far, however, Neeuro is now taking its platform a step further.
 A further developed version of the technology is now being offered to a group of children with ADHD for use in their own homes.

 This technology is composed of Neeuro’s electroencephalography “SenzeBand” and a Samsung tablet.
 The user places this brainwave-reading band on their head and plays a game called CogoLand, with the system tracking their mental focus and adjusting the gameplay accordingly.

 CogoLand was developed using a decade’s worth of research data, leveraging brain-computer interface technology that uses machine learning artificial intelligence (AI) to create personalized attention training.
-The goal of this game system is not to replace ADHD treatments entirely, but to supplement them in improving patient outcomes.
+According to my friend, who loves to play games that pay real money, the goal of this game system is not to replace ADHD treatments entirely, but to supplement them in improving patient outcomes.

 In the previously conducted study involving the CogoLand game, children who went through training using the technology showed improvements in areas of the brain related to attention and task-orientation.
 These improvements were confirmed via functional magnetic resonance imaging (fMRI).